mgahsan/ProgrammingAssignment2/SolutionManual.md

 ### Scoping Hierarchy

-Scoping will continue till it reaches the 'base environment' unless a match is found on the way.
-The parent for the base is typically the empty environment.
-When scoping reaches the empty environment, the process stops.
-An empty environment does not have a parent.
-Base, Global and Empty are system environments.
+The following results demonstrate how R searches through a list of environments abiding by the lexical scoping rules that it follows.
+The process usually starts from the defining environment of a function or a free variable for which R is searching for a value match.
+The scoping continues maintaining an hierarchy of parent environments and ends with the empty environment.

+In this exercise, the primary environment is the environment inside the special matrix `M`.
+R defines a temporary environment for this purpose.
+Parent to the temporary environment is the Global environment where the `M` matrix itself was defined.
+Parent to the global environment in the search list is the stats package and so on.

 ```r
 beta <- environment(M$set)